DON’T MISS

 Famous celebrations

-Famous spots such as Rhine Falls, and Rütli Meadow have larger celebrations that are acknowledged across the nation, however many of the National Day celebrations take place much closer to home.
+Famous spots such as Rhine Falls and Rütli Meadow have larger celebrations that are acknowledged across the country, but many of the National Day celebrations take place much closer to home.

 Cities, cantons, towns or even villages will have their own special traditions for the day, so be sure to check notice boards or search online for local festivals and events.

-Rhine Falls will light up for the National Day celebrations
+Rhine Falls lights up for the National Day celebrations

 Rhine Falls, the most powerful waterfall in Europe, plays a special part in the celebration of Switzerland’s National Day.
 The evening before the nation’s special day, on July 31, there is an incredible display of lights and fireworks after sundown to mark the occasion.

-The event has taken place for more than a century, and thousands of visitors still flock to watch the sight today.
-The celebration is known as the Rhine Falls “Fire on the Rocks”, and admission to the event is free - a fun way for spectators to kick-start the celebrations.
+The event has taken place for more than a century, and thousands of visitors still flock to watch the spectacle today.
+The celebration is known as the Rhine Falls “Fire on the Rocks”, and admission is free - a fun way for spectators to kickstart the celebrations.

 Situated near Lake Lucerne, the stunning Rütli Meadow is the perfect setting for appreciating all things Swiss.
 The meadow is the place where the original cantonal alliance was formed, and in honour of this, each year it hosts a reenactment of the historic signing of the alliance.